 - 1. Open the GeneMapper® ID software, version 3.2. - 2.
 Select Tools, and then Panel Manager. - 3.
-Highlight the Panel Manager icon in the upper left navigation pane. - Select File, and then Import Panels. - 5.
-Navigate to the panels text file downloaded in the Getting Started section above.
+Highlight the Panel Manager icon in the upper left navigation pane. - 4.
+Select File, and then Import Panels. - 5.
+Navigate to the panels text file downloaded in the Getting Started section.
 Select the file, and then Import. - 6.
-In the navigation pane, highlight the PowerPlex 18D panels folder that you just imported in Step 5. - 7.
+In the navigation pane, highlight the PowerPlex Y23 panels folder that you just imported in Step 5. - 7.
 Select File, and then Import Bin Set. - 8.
-Navigate to the bins text file downloaded in the Getting Started section above.
-Select the file, and then Import. - 9.
-At the bottom of the 'Panel Manager' window, select OK.
-This saves the panels and bins text files and closes the window automatically.
+Navigate to the bins text file downloaded in the Getting Started section.
+Select the file, and then Import. - At the bottom of the 'Panel Manager' window, select OK.
+This will save the panels and bins text files and close the 9. window.